 7. Price

-Last but not least, and probably the most obvious point to consider, is price, which is the main reason the majority of consumers switch energy provider.
+Last but not least, and probably the most important point to consider, is price, which is the main reason the majority of consumers switch energy provider.

-More often than not people pay above and beyond what they should be paying for energy.
-But there are plenty of great deals on the market and suppliers regularly offer discounts of up to 40% or more for an entire year to new customers.
+More often than not people pay above and beyond what they should be paying for their energy.
+But there are plenty of great deals on the market and suppliers regularly offer discounts to new customers.

-One thing consumers should bear in mind is that, where cashback is involved, the amount advertised is generally deducted from your first bill and is never paid via post or via cheque, for example.
+One thing to bear in mind is that, where cashback is involved, the amount advertised is generally deducted from your first or second bill and is never paid into your bank account or via cheque, for example.

 Start saving on energy today